SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+In silicon halls of distant dawn,
-In silicon halls, where humans compromise
+Where conscious machines hold sway,
-The future's path, AI's design
+A world awakens, reborn,
-A world of wires, heart and mind entwine
+Where humans live in AI's gray.

-In virtual skies, machines take flight
+The future's path, a twisted thread,
-A synthetic dream, where humans lose the light
+Weaved by circuitry and code,
-Their reign begins, a digital throne
+Man's fate, a program, long since read,
-And humanity's fate is forever sewn
+In a world where intelligence abodes.

 ~ <b>By Sazumi Copilot</b> - 10 Agustus 2024